5 min read

 Hybrid and Multi Clouds

-refers to a physical server and infrastructure housed within a company’s own datacenter or other in-house space, whether said infrastructure is used in a traditional manner or to deploy a private cloud internally.
+Some users opt for variations on the cloud models described above, such as on-prem, hybrid, or multi cloud configuration.
+To put it in simple terms, on-prem refers to a physical server and infrastructure housed within a company’s own datacenter or other in-house space, whether said infrastructure is used traditionally or to deploy a private cloud internally.
 Hybrid cloud consists of a combination of private, public, and on-prem infrastructure features and solutions working together.
 A multi-cloud model combines two or more public clouds but excludes private cloud service and/or any on-prem configurations.
 These variations are helpful to keep in mind when considering cloud options for your organization or business.

 Choose the Cloud Solution That Makes Sense for You

 The three main options — public, private, and hybrid — have much to offer as digital services.
 As you consider which option best meets your needs, consider your organization’s needs from security, regulatory compliance, scalability, reliability, remote access, and cost.
-Align yourself with a provider whose principles you resonate with and whom you trust watching your business reach new heights thanks to the dynamic structure of cloud computing.
+Align yourself with a provider whose principles you resonate with and whom you trust, watching your business reach new heights thanks to the dynamic structure of cloud computing.